Illustration of hives on different skin colors. Hives can cause swollen, itchy welts. Hives is also called urticaria.

 Illustration of angioedema on different skin colors.
 Angioedema causes swelling in the deeper layers of skin, often of the face and lips.
 It often goes away within a day.

-Hives — also known as urticaria (ur-tih-KAR-e-uh) — is a skin reaction that causes itchy welts, which can range in size from small spots to large blotches several inches in diameter.
-Hives can be triggered by exposure to certain foods, medications or other substances.
+Hives — also known as urticaria (ur-tih-KAR-e-uh) — is a skin reaction that causes itchy welts that range in size from small spots to large blotches.
+Hives can be triggered by many situations and substances, including certain foods and medications.

 The welts associated with hives can be:

-Most hives go away within 24 hours.
+Most hives appear quickly and go away within 24 hours.
+This is known as acute hives.
 Chronic hives can last for months or years.

-Angioedema is a reaction similar to hives that affects deeper layers of your skin.
-It most commonly appears around your eyes, cheeks or lips.
-Angioedema and hives can occur separately or at the same time.
+Angioedema is a reaction similar to hives that affects deeper layers of the skin.
+It can appear with hives or alone.
+Signs and symptoms include:

-- Pain or warmth in the affected areas
+- Mild pain and warmth in the affected areas

 When to see a doctor